opendocsg/slw-judgments-backfill/2013_SGCA_3/report.md

 **Introduction**

-1       This is an appeal against the decision of a High Court judge (“the Judge”), holding that the loss suffered by the taxpayer (“the Appellant”) due to misappropriation of its funds by its ex-Managing Director (“the Ex-MD”) does not qualify as a deduction under s 14(1) of the Income Tax Act (Cap 134, 2008 Rev Ed) (“the Act”) (see _AQP v Comptroller of Income Tax_ [2012] 1 SLR 185 (“the Judgment”)).
+1       This is an appeal against the decision of a High Court judge (“the Judge”), holding that the loss suffered by the taxpayer (“the Appellant”) due to misappropriation of its funds by its ex-Managing Director (“the Ex-MD”) does not qualify as a deduction under s 14(1) of the Income Tax Act (Cap 134, 2008 Rev Ed) (“the Act”) (see _AQP v Comptroller of Income Tax_ <span class="citation">[2012] 1 SLR 185</span> (“the Judgment”)).

 **Facts**